boyetece/thukee-blogs/2022-dec/podman101_rootless_container.md

 # Podman 101- rootless container
-A container that does not have a root process running in the background which run on privileged  or access.
-This approach is stem from a security perspective, that it is dangerous for a process to run as a root, and that it might be compromise during its life cycle.
+A container that does not have a root access privilege running in the background.
+This approach stem from a security perspective, that it is dangerous for a process to run as a root, and that it might be compromise during its life cycle.
 Rootless container allow normal, unprivileged user to run container/s but without the ability to perform tasks that requires priviledge access.